agentmodels/agentmodels.org/chapters/5c-joint-inference.md

 We see a similar result if we enrich the set of possible utilities for the Sophisticated path.
 This time, we allow the `timeCost`, i.e. the cost for taking a single timestep, to be positive.
 This means the agent prefers to spend as much time as possible moving around before reaching a restaurant.
 Here are the results:

+Observe the sophisticated path with possibly positive timeCost:

 ~~~~
 // infer_joint_timecost_sophisticated